kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md

 \(1\) Any aircraft for which the FAA has issued an experimental certificate, unless the FAA has previously issued a different kind of airworthiness certificate for that aircraft;

-\(2\) Any aircraft for which the FAA has issued an experimental certificate under the provisions of §21.191(i)(3) of this chapter, and the aircraft was previously issued a special airworthiness certificate in the light-sport category under the provisions of §21.190 of this chapter; or
+\(2\) Any aircraft for which the FAA has issued an experimental certificate under the provisions of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.191   Experimental certificates.|§21.191]](i)(3) of this chapter, and the aircraft was previously issued a special airworthiness certificate in the light-sport category under the provisions of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.190   Issue of a special airworthiness certificate for a light-sport category aircraft.|§21.190]] of this chapter; or

-\(3\) Any aircraft subject to the provisions of part 107 of this chapter.
+\(3\) Any aircraft subject to the provisions of [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md|part 107 of this chapter]].

-\(c\) This part applies to all life-limited parts that are removed from a type certificated product, segregated, or controlled as provided in §43.10.
+\(c\) This part applies to all life-limited parts that are removed from a type certificated product, segregated, or controlled as provided in [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.10   Disposition of life-limited aircraft parts.|§43.10]].

 \(d\) This part applies to any aircraft issued a special airworthiness certificate in the light-sport category except:

-\(1\) The repair or alteration form specified in §§43.5(b) and 43.9(d) is not required to be completed for products not produced under an FAA approval;
+\(1\) The repair or alteration form specified in §[[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.5   Approval for return to service after maintenance, preventive maintenance, rebuilding, or alteration.|§43.5]](b) and 43.9(d) is not required to be completed for products not produced under an FAA approval;

 \(2\) Major repairs and major alterations for products not produced under an FAA approval are not required to be recorded in accordance with appendix B of this part; and